 Brain anatomical changes in developmental dyscalculia

 There is a growing body of knowledge showing DD is not only associated with alterations in brain activation, but also with changes in brain anatomy.
-Simply put, our brain can be divided into gray and white matter.
-Gray matter includes the outer layer of our brain with all the neuronal cell bodies and white matter the inner part with the axons of the neurons.
+Simply put, our brain can be divided into grey and white matter.
+Grey matter includes the outer layer of our brain with all the neuronal cell bodies and white matter is the inner part with the axons of the neurons.

 These brain regions are linked and communicate by complicated connections among different cortical and subcortical regions.
 Fast and accurate connections between the different brain regions are crucial for efficient transfer and adjustment of information.